 OAI's New Addition to Our Marine Resources

-Despite this fine vessel's outstanding engines, new genset, gauges & electrical panels.
+Despite this fine vessel's outstanding engines, new gen-set, gauges & panels.
 The vessel was in the process of an interior renovation when we picked her up.
+We've done quite a bit, keeping it simple, basic & less expensive.
 There is much yet to be done, and still some service equipment to be added.
-She will, however, be in active duty by the beginning of 2021.
+Although quite serviceable now, she will, however, be in active duty status by the beginning of 2023.

 Hemp Farming & "Hempcrete" Production

 In addition to removing & recycling the plastic to building material, we are encouraging the island communities to plant and grow industrial hemp.
 The natural tropic environment is far more ideal than northern grown hemp.
 The hemp would be more robust and 2-3 crops a year can be produced.

 Hemp production is the new industry of the upcoming decade, providing "hempcrete", which is stronger, lighter, cheaper and easier to make than concrete, while providing a cash-crop export of hemp fiber to the US mainland and other countries.